 5. Get married and get older

-OK, this isn’t something you can do overnight — and getting married to save on auto insurance is foolish — but it’s a reality that young singles pay more.
+While this isn’t something you can do overnight — and getting married to save on auto insurance is ridiculous at best — but it’s a reality that young singles pay more.
 Find out where the age breaks are on your insurance.
 If waiting a year means you fall into a lower risk category, it might make that new sports car affordable.
 The same applies if you plan on getting married soon.
 Wait to buy a new car until after the wedding and you could save a lot on insurance.

 6. Install a car alarm

 Most companies give discounts for anti-theft devices.
-But don’t tell the agent you have one when you don’t.
-That could void the policy if you make a theft claim.
+But don’t tell the agent you have one if you don’t.
+That could set you up for a nasty surprise if you make a theft claim — the insurance company may ask for proof that you had an anti-theft device and void the policy if you can’t prove you had one installed.

 7. Pay without financing